Rizky-Iqbal36/testGooglePubSubWithNodeJs/README.md

 ### testGooglePubSubWithNodeJs

-playing with google pubsub with nodejs and sequelize
+playing with google pubsub using nodejs and sequelize

 latihan doang, [...] depan gang